Dawson County High School (Dawsonville, Georgia)

-Dawson County High School is the public high school of Dawsonville, Georgia, United States.
+Dawson County High School is an American public high school located in Dawsonville, Georgia.

-It enrolls approximately 800 students in grades 10, 11, and 12.
+It enrolls approximately 800 students in grades 10, 11, and 12 annually.
 In the 2017–2018 school year, the school began serving only grades 10–12, with grade 9 moving to the Dawson County Junior High School.

 DCHS students and staff moved into the present facility (145,000 square foot, situated on 60 acres) in December 1997.
-Health and medical instructional facilities in addition to 12 classrooms (10,000 square feet) were added in August 2004.
+Health and medical instructional facilities, as well as 12 new classrooms (10,000 square feet) were added in August 2004.
 In 2016, the school added a $13 million "Performing Arts Center".
-A "College and Career Academy" facility was also added in 2019.
+A $1 million JROTC building was constructed in 2018.
+A "College and Career Academy" facility was built in 2019.

 The principal is Michael Negley.
-The school employs a full-time school nurse and a School Resource Officer (SRO).
-More than 60 percent of the school's staff holds a master's degree or higher.
-Currently there are over 70 certified personnel on staff at DCHS.
+The school employs a full-time school nurse and a school resource officer (SRO).
+More than 60 percent of the school's staff hold a master's degree or higher.
+Currently, there are over 70 certified personnel on staff at DCHS.

+Extracurriculars

 The school's teams compete as the Tigers.
-Sports at Dawson County High include softball, football, JROTC Raiders, and basketball.
+Sports at Dawson County High include softball, football, flag football, soccer, cross-country, swimming, tennis, wrestling, track, JROTC Raiders, and basketball.

-The school also has a Fine Arts program, including Band, Drama, Chorus and Art classes.
+The school also has a fine arts program, including band, drama, chorus, and art classes.
 Extracurricular programs within these classes include the Dawson County Tiger Pride Marching Band and the Chamber Singers.